 Check the electronics you bring with you for acceptable voltage inputs.
 These are usually marked on a device’s plug or underside.
 Voltage in Japan is 100 volts (100V).
 For comparison, the US runs on 120V, but most US electronics can accept inputs of 100–120V.
 Other regions including Europe and Australia run on 220–240V and these electronics will require a step-up transformer to take Japan’s relatively low voltage.

 Additionally, almost all of Japan’s outlets are shaped to accept two flat pins.
 These are the same style as the symmetrical pins found in the US.
 The asymmetrical style and three-pin style of plugs found in the US will usually not fit in Japanese outlets, nor will differently-shaped styles such as those found in France, India, and Brazil, among many other countries.
 Manufacturers and online stores often sell plug adaptors without a step-up transformer.
-If your device accepts the correct voltage but isn’t the flat-pin configuration used in Japan, all that needs to be adapted is merely the shape of the pins.
+If your device accepts the correct voltage but isn’t the flat-pin configuration used in Japan, only the shape of the pins needs to be adapted.

 7. Cash and Credit Cards

 Cash and credit cards are always good to keep on hand.
 In cities like Tokyo, a majority of large retailers will accept Visa or MasterCard, among other providers.
 However, be aware that most cards charge an international transaction fee, and will have a higher-than-market exchange rate.
-We also recommend bringing Japanese Yen in cash along in case of an urgent need for green tea-flavored Kit Kats, or other emergencies.
-Check out our other post about using money and cards in Japan.
+We also recommend bringing along Japanese Yen in cash, in case of an urgent need for green tea-flavored Kit Kats, or other emergencies.
+Check out our post about using money and cards in Japan for more information.